 Deferred tax balances are not recognised in respect of permanent differences except in respect of business combinations, when deferred tax is recognised on the differences between the fair values of assets acquired and the future tax deductions available for them and the differences between the fair values of liabilities acquired and the amount that will be assessed for tax.
-Deferred income tax is determined using tax rates and laws that have been enacted or substantively enacted by the statement of financial position date.
+Deferred income tax is determined using tax rates and laws that have been enacted or substantively enacted by the statement of tax is determined using tax rates and laws that have been enacted or substantively enacted by the statement of financial position date.